 BENEFITS OF CLIMATE CHANGE

-There's a chance that previously unavailable petroleum & energy deposits would become accessible.
+- There's a chance that previously unavailable petroleum & energy deposits would become accessible.

-The next ice age may be avoided.
+- The next ice age may be avoided.

-Arctic circumstances would lead to reduced injuries and fatalities.
+- Arctic circumstances would lead to reduced injuries and fatalities.

-We will indeed be obliged to test new, better effectual governing forms.
+- We will indeed be obliged to test new, better effectual governing forms.

-We can eventually achieve a new and stable global average temperature and climate that will allow humankind to grow sustainably.
+- We can eventually achieve a new and stable global average temperature and climate that will allow humankind to grow sustainably.

 Rise of global warming in sea-level

-Global warming is the gradual increase in the average temperature of the planet's atmosphere as a result of an increase in the quantity of energy (heat) impacting Eartharth from the sun being retained in the environment rather than dissipated into space.
-Rising oceans pose a danger to infrastructure critical to local jobs and regional businesses in metropolitan areas along coasts across the planet.
-Water level rise threatens roads, bridges, subways, water supplies, oil and gas wells, power facilities, sewage treatment plants, landfills, and an extended list of other structures.
-The globally averaged sea level is rising in two ways as a result of global warming.
+Global warming is the gradual increase in the average temperature of the planet's atmosphere due to a rise in energy (heat) impacting Eartharth from the sun being retained in the environment rather than dissipated into space.
+Rising oceans threaten infrastructure critical to local jobs and regional businesses in metropolitan areas along the planet's coast.
+Water level rise threatens roads, bridges, subways, water supplies, oil and gas wells, power facilities, sewage treatment plants, landfills, and other structures.
+The globally averaged sea level is rising in two ways due to global warming.
 To begin with, glaciers and arctic ice throughout the planet are melting, releasing water into the ocean.
-Second, as the water heats, the quantity of the ocean expands.
-A loss in the quantities of water on land—aquifers, ponds, streams, and soil moisture—is a third, much smaller component to sea-level rise.
-Groundwater pumping is primarily to blame for this transfer of water through the land to the ocean.
+Second, as the water heats, the quantity of the sea expands.
+A loss in the amounts of water on land—aquifers, ponds, streams, and soil moisture—is a third, much smaller component of sea-level rise.
+Groundwater pumping is primarily to blame for this water transfer through the land to the ocean.
 Additional sea level rise is unavoidable as global temperatures continue to climb.
-How much and when relies mostly on future greenhouse gas emissions rates.
-Another source of uncertainty is whether the world's ice sheets, such as those in Antarctica and Greenland, will melt in a gradual, predictable manner as the planet warms, or whether they will hit a tipping point and collapse suddenly.
+How much and when relies mainly on future greenhouse gas emissions rates.
+Another source of uncertainty is whether the world's ice sheets, such as those in Antarctica and Greenland, will melt gradually as the planet warms or whether they will hit a tipping point and collapse suddenly.
 Concerning climate change, the sea level will increase in two separate ways.